awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

   - [Vuexpresso ★15](Ethaan/vuexpresso) - A boilerplate using VueX, Vue-Router, Vue-Apollo, webpack, GraphQL, Apollo-client, express and mongo
   - [Vue.js with Sails.js backend example project ★7](ndabAP/Vue.js-with-Sails.js-backend-example-project) - This project is for those who are new to single-page applications and want to learn through a real example.
   - [**Vue.js & Pyramid web framework app**](https://github.com/eddyekofo94/pyramidVue.git) - A boilerplate using Pylons Pyramid webframework backend Vuejs webpack2, vue-router, yarn(packet manager)
+  - [vue-feathers-chat ★8](ErickPetru/vue-feathers-chat) A sample realtime chat made with Vue in frontend and Feathers in backend, but using just Socket.IO-Client for the communication

 ### Books